 By these examples He shows that neither our souls nor bodies, being so weakened by inveteracy of sin, are capable of the sacraments of the new grace.

-Do you see His illustrations, how like the Old Testament?
-The garment?
-The wine skins?
-For Jeremiah too calls the people a girdle, and makes mention again of bottles and of wine.
-Jeremiah 13:10-12 Thus, the discourse being about gluttony and a table, He takes His illustrations from the same.
+Seest thou His illustrations, how like the Old Testament? the garment? the wine skins?
+For Jeremiah too calls the people "a girdle," and makes mention again of "bottles" and of "wine."
+Thus, the discourse being about gluttony and a table, He takes His illustrations from the same.

 What he is saying is this: Until a person has been reborn and, having put aside the old person, puts on the new person because of my passion, he cannot observe right fasting and the precepts of temperance.
 Otherwise, through undue austerity one may lose even the faith one seems to possess.
 Christ gave two examples: the garment and the old and new wineskins.
 The old ones denote the scribes and Pharisees.
 The patch of shrunk cloth and the new wine signify the gospel precepts, which the Jews cannot observe, else a worse tear is made.